e.

 I'm a neuroscientist and science communicator.

-I grew up in New Zealand, and received my doctorate in neuroscience from Oxford University, and I like to sum up my doctoral thesis with the words, ‘Nature, Nurture or Neuroplasticity’.
-After completing five years of postdoctoral research in brain plasticity and spinal injury research, I hung up my lab coat to pursue a career in science communications.
+I grew up in New Zealand and received my doctorate in neuroscience from Oxford University.
+After completing five years of postdoctoral research in brain plasticity and spinal injury, I hung up my lab coat to pursue a career in science communication.

 Nowadays, I'm the director of Think Brain, which offers a suite of professional development training programs in applied neuroscience and brain health.
 I've taught brain science to coaches and other helping professionals since The Neuroscience Academy opened its doors in 2015.

-I'm the author of two women's brain health books: The Women's Brain Book and Baby Brain.
+I've written three brain health books: The Women's Brain Book, Baby Brain and Brain Health For Dummies.
 I've contributed chapters on neuroscience and coaching to Positive Psychology Coaching in the Workplace and Positive Psychology Coaching in Practice.

-In 2019, I hosted an episode of ABC’s flagship science show, Catalyst exploring brain health, bio-hacking and longevity.
-You can watch the documentary here.
+In 2019, I filmed an episode of ABC’s flagship science show, Catalyst, exploring brain health, bio-hacking and longevity.
+You can watch my documentary here.

-I live in Australia on Sydney’s Northern Beaches with my Irish husband, needy spaniel and two surfer dudes.
-We can be found sailing, snorkelling or ocean swimming.
+I live in Australia on Sydney’s Northern Beaches with my Irish husband, Welsh springer spaniel, and two teenage sons.
+We can all be found sailing, surfing, snorkelling or ocean swimming.

 I graduated from the Professional Doctorate Programme at Dublin City University in 2010.
 My thesis considered psychological contract theory in relation to engagement and retention strategies for high-potential graduates ('Generation Y') in professional services.